jeff-ws/temoa/docs/source/Documentation.rst

 in all time periods are solved simultaneously.
 However, it is also possible to solve the model myopically, whereby the model solves a subset of time periods in sequence.
 The :code:`MyopicBaseYear` parameter specifies the base year to which all future costs are discounted.
+This parameter is located in the :code:`MetaData` table in the database.

 PlanningReserveMargin